WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 Pagination is supported for raw queries, Refer section on pagination for details

+### Restrictions

+1. For any type of query, the query span i.e. the `from` and `to` should not exceed a period of 12 months

+2. When fetching AAR and CAR raw data, the query span i.e. `from` and `to` cannot exceed more than 30 days.

 ## Recommendations / Best Practices

 * While querying data / performing aggregations, it is recommended to use fields belonging to only a single data type.